Water Conservation at Home

-Continue reading below for additional resources on water conservation!
+Continue reading for additional tips, resources, and information on water conservation!

 Wyland National Mayor's Challenge for Water Conservation

 The Wyland National Mayor's Challenge for Water Conservation is an annual campaign that takes places every year on April 1-30.
 This challenge promotes drought resiliency and protection of water quality throughout the country.
-Through a friendly competition, cities compete to see who is the "Most Water-Wise" city in the nation!
+Through a friendly competition, cities compete to see who can earn the title of "Most Water-Wise" city in the nation!

 Residents make a pledge to change behaviors in their water consumption at home and throughout their everyday lives, in an effort to reduce human impact on lakes, rivers, streams, and other water systems.
 By participating, residents can also win some cool prizes!